Delays of up to an hour for motorists on SH2 between Waihī and Tauranga

 Delays of up to an hour have been experienced by motorists travelling along SH2 between Waihī and Tauranga this week.

-Public holidays, students starting back at school and people are returning to work all contributed to the increase of traffic.
+Public holidays, students starting back at school and people are returning to work all contributed to the increased traffic.

 A spokesperson for NZTA said this was expected to continue for several weeks, especially as the road maintenance crews took advantage of settled weather.